Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Abstract

 \section{Abstract}

-Asteroseismic time-series data have imprints of stellar oscillation modes, whose detection and characterization through time-series analysis allows us to probe stellar interiors physics.
+Asteroseismic time-series data have imprints of stellar oscillation modes, whose detection and characterization through time-series analysis allows us to probe stellar interior physics.
 Such analyses usually occur in the Fourier domain by computing the Lomb-Scargle (LS) periodogram, an estimator of the \textit{power spectrum} underlying unevenly-sampled time-series data.
 However, the LS periodogram suffers from the statistical problems of (1) inconsistency (or noise) and (2) bias due to high spectral leakage.
-In addition, it is designed to detect strictly periodic signals but is unsuitable for non-sinusoidal periodic or quasi-periodic signals.
-Here, we develop a multitaper spectral estimation method that tackles the inconsistency and bias problems of the LS periodogram.
-We combine this multitaper method with the Non-Uniform Fast Fourier Transform (\texttt{mtNUFFT}) to more precisely estimate the frequencies of asteroseismic signals that are non-sinusoidal periodic (e.g., exoplanet transits) or quasi-periodic (e.g., pressure modes).
-We illustrate this using a simulated and the Kepler-91 red giant light curve.
-Particularly, we detect the Kepler-91b exoplanet and precisely estimate its period, $6.246 \pm 0.002$ days, in the frequency domain using the multitaper F-test alone.
-We also integrate \texttt{mtNUFFT} into the \texttt{PBjam} package to obtain a Kepler-91 age estimate of $3.96 \pm 0.48$ Gyr.
-This $36$\% improvement in age precision relative to the $4.27 \pm 0.75$ Gyr APOKASC-2 (uncorrected) estimate illustrates that \texttt{mtNUFFT} has promising implications for Galactic archaeology, in addition to stellar interiors and exoplanet studies.
-Our frequency analysis method generally applies to time-domain astronomy and is implemented in the public Python package \texttt{tapify}, available at \url{https://github.com/aaryapatil/tapify}.
+Here, we develop a multitaper power spectrum estimator using the Non-Uniform Fast Fourier Transform (\texttt{mtNUFFT}) to tackle the inconsistency and bias problems of the LS periodogram.
+Using a simulated light curve, we show that the \texttt{mtNUFFT} power spectrum estimate of solar-like oscillations has lower variance and bias than the LS estimate.
+We also apply our method to the Kepler-91 red giant, and combine it with \texttt{PBjam} peakbagging to obtain mode parameters and a derived age estimate of $3.97 \pm 0.52$ Gyr. \texttt{PBjam} allows the improvement of age precision relative to the $4.27 \pm 0.75$ Gyr APOKASC-2 (uncorrected) estimate, whereas partnering \texttt{mtNUFFT} with \texttt{PBjam} speeds up peakbagging thrice as much as LS.
+This increase in efficiency has promising implications for Galactic archaeology, in addition to stellar structure and evolution studies.
+Our new method generally applies to time-domain astronomy and is implemented in the public Python package \texttt{tapify}, available at \url{https://github.com/aaryapatil/tapify}.